daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## Day 17: July 2, 2017

+**Today's Progress**: Going swimmingly on the API and JSON FCC, now at random quote generator and panicking!

+**Thoughts:** Uhm, where do I start?

 ## Day 13-16: June 26-July 1, 2017

 **Today's Progress**: Algorithm challenges, battling through one by one :)